damaiyatri/awesome-programming-movie/README.md

 # awesome programming movie
-A collection of incredible programming films that can inspire you
+A collection of incredible programming films that can inspire you, `Make sure your reference link is from IMDb site`
 - [Hackers (1995)](https://www.imdb.com/title/tt0113243/)
 - [The Social Network (2010)](https://www.imdb.com/title/tt1285016/)
 - [Sneakers (1992)](https://www.imdb.com/title/tt0105435/)